 What Can You Do About Floaters and Flashes in the Eye?

-“Although very common, sudden onset of flashes and floaters should prompt a thorough peripheral retinal eye exam to be certain there is not a retinal tear or early retinal detachment,” explains Dr. Jose Martinez.
+“Although very common, sudden onset of flashes and floaters should prompt a thorough peripheral retinal eye exam to be certain there is not a retinal tear or early retinal detachment,” explains board-certified retina specialist Dr. Jose Agustin Martinez.
 “Both can be treated effectively but left untreated can lead to more serious sight-threatening problems.”

 If you experience any of the following key warning signs of retinal tears or detachment, call your doctor right away:

-- A new onset of floaters and flashes of light in the eye
+- A new onset or increase of floaters or flashes of light

-- Gradual shading of vision from one side (like a curtain being drawn)
+- A dark area or gradual shading of vision from the side (like a curtain being drawn)

 What are eye floaters?